 - Rom.
 1:26-28, "For this reason God gave them over to degrading passions; for their women exchanged the natural function for that which is unnatural, 27and in the same way also the men abandoned the natural function of the woman and burned in their desire toward one another, men with men committing indecent acts and receiving in their own persons the due penalty of their error.
 28And just as they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper."

-As you can see, homosexuality is still a sin as the New Testament Scriptures of 1 Corinthians and Romans attest.
+As you can see, homosexuality is still a sin in the New Testament Scriptures of 1 Corinthians and Romans attest.
 Therefore, the "Christian church" cannot rightfully change its view on the sinfulness of homosexuality and remain biblical.

 Still, there will be those who claim to be Christians who will be seduced by the sinfulness of the secular world and adopt the unbiblical teachings that homosexuality is perfectly normal and not sinful.
 All who would do so are in violation of God's Word and are probably not really Christians since they willingly violate God's Word.

 God created Adam and Eve.
 He created a man and a woman and gave them the command to multiply and fill the earth (Gen. 1:27-28).
 This command necessitates biological reproduction, which can only be accomplished between male and female and not between male and male and female and female.
 In this, homosexuality is an attack on the command of God himself.

 Also, Jesus is God in flesh (John 1:1,14; Col. 2:9), was born under the law (Gal.
 4:4) and within the marriage relationship of a man and a woman (Joseph and Mary).
 Therefore, God was authenticating the validity of marriage between a man and woman since it was in such a marriage that the Messiah arrived among us.
 This is his stamp of approval on marriage at the time of Christ, just as he approved of it in the Garden of Eden.